Lee Sung-min (actor): 2013–present: Recognition and further acclaim

 Two years later, Lee made his first appearance on the red carpet at the Cannes Film Festival with the movie The Spy Gone North (2018).
 His acting received critical acclaim and earned him multiple awards, including Best Actor at the Buil Film Awards, Grand Bell Awards, Korean Film Critics Association Awards, and Director's Cut Awards.
 His accolades continued in 2019 when he won the Best Actor award in the film category at the 55th Baeksang Arts Awards.

 In 2020, Lee had two films released on the same day, January 22.
 These included the action comedy Mr. Zoo: The Missing VIP, and the historical political thriller The Man Standing Next.
 His performance in the film The Man Standing Next again garnered praise.
 Portraying former President Park Chung-hee, Lee's portrayal addressed initial skepticism, as he incorporated a distinct Gyeongsang dialect and delivered a notable performance.

 In his next project, his portrayal of Kang Won-jun in the Juvenile Justice (released in early 2022) showcased his versatility.
 His depiction of a complex character, conflicted by his harshness towards his family and guilt towards his son while investigating his own potential downfall, garnered acclaim.
 At the end of 2022, Lee's performance as Jin Yang-chul in Reborn Rich received praise.
 He was widely noted for his portrayal of a first-generation chaebol dedicated to maintaining his company position.
 Critics highlighted his use of the Gyeongsang dialect and a raspy voice adapted for the character.
 His performance and the character's subsequent departure were frequently discussed among viewers and critics regarding the shift in the drama's focus.
 In 2023, he received the Best Actor award in the TV category at the 59th Baeksang Arts Awards.

 Personal life

-Lee Sung-min's wife was a contemporary dance major who also served as the director overseeing the choreography for one of his performances in Daegu.
+Lee's wife was a contemporary dance major who also served as the director overseeing the choreography for one of his performances in Daegu.
 Initially, Lee didn't have a favorable impression of her because she came across as strict and serious.
 However, after the show, Lee began receiving frequent phone calls and mistakenly believed they were regarding the choreography fee.
 With no money to spare, he attempted to at least share a meal, but to his surprise, his future wife took the initiative and contacted him first, asking if it would be all right to go out together.
 This marked the beginning of their dating journey.
 Eventually, they got married with a modest cost of only 2 million won.
 Shortly after tying the knot, they had a daughter, and Lee had to shoulder the responsibility of supporting their livelihood solely through his income.